Case Study: P&G Retirement Tax Strategy Using NUA and a Donor Advised Fund

 P&G Retirement Plans: Your Investment Choices

-Procter & Gamble (P&G) employees rely on the Savings Plan (401(k)) and Profit Sharing Trust (PST Plan) to build retirement wealth.
+Procter & Gamble (P&G) employees rely on two primary retirement vehicles: the Savings Plan (401(k)) and the Profit Sharing Trust (PST Plan).
 Understanding your investment options within these plans—and their diversification rules—enables you to craft a strategy aligned with your risk tolerance, time horizon, and P&G-specific risks.

 Money Market